 Gusto Payroll Pricing

 Thinking about the different needs and budgets of different businesses, Gusto created three different plans.
-This is an aspect that differentiates the company from its competitors since most payroll platforms do not offer options.
+This is an aspect that differentiates the from its competitors since most payroll platforms do not offer options.

-While all Gusto’s plans include the basics of payroll — payroll processing and payroll tax services — they differ in the number of features included.
+While all Gusto’s plans include the basics of payroll — payroll processing and payroll tax services — they differ in the of features included.